The latest and best Cordless Vacuum Cleaners

 builders use in their drills and saws.

-It uses conventional dual layer cloth and plastic washable filters
+All models use conventional dual layer cloth and plastic washable filters

-and the basic design is simple and effective.
+which is simple and effective.

 Makita 443060-3 Paper filter - Cordless Vacuum

-The vacuum is also available in a 12v version.
+The vacuum is also available in a 12v version

-I am testing and comparing it against the 22.2v Dyson
+I am testing and comparing

 Both vacs have plenty of suction and come